mahmud-sajib/Django-Ecommerce-API/README.md

 ## Features

-A few of the things you can do with Classified Ads:
+A few of the things you can do with this app:

 * Admin can create/update/delete Product Category
 * Admin can create/update/delete Product Detail